Why is Intercity Transit redesigning its bus system?

 When will I be able to learn more about the routes?

 Since adoption of the system redesign on Dec.
-3, 2025, our planning team has been busy finalizing schedules and determining stop locations.
-Once the schedules are completed, our marketing team will work to make them available on our website.
-We will also be developing and publishing maps for each new route as well as for the whole system.
-We will also have schedules and maps that can be downloaded and printed directly from our website.
+3, 2025, our planning team has finalized schedules and determined stop locations.
+Schedules and maps are available on our website.
+We also have schedules that can be downloaded and printed directly from our website.

 What are the key elements of the new system?